Bless the Child: Critical response

 Vicky Edwards of the Chicago Tribune gave it a mixed review, calling it "Entertaining, but it doesn't add enough to the genre to make it truly blessed."

+The Hartford Courant's review remarked the film's lack of suspense but praised the performances, particularly Basinger's and Ricci's, though they were critical of Smits's performance, comparing it negatively against his role in The Believers (1987), a film with similar themes.

 Film critic Bruce Kirkland felt that Bless the Child was mocking Scientology in the guise of the fictional cult "The New Dawn".

-Rotten Tomatoes gave the film a 3% rating based on reviews from 111 critics.
+Rotten Tomatoes gave the film a 4% rating based on reviews from 113 critics.
 The site's consensus states: "Bless the Child squanders its talented cast on a plot that's more likely to inspire unintentional laughs than shivers."
 It is ranked #64 on their list of the 100 worst films of all time.

 On Metacritic it has a score of 17 indicating "overwhelming dislike".

 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Accolades

 The film was nominated for one Razzie Award, Worst Actress for Kim Basinger, along with I Dreamed of Africa, but lost to Madonna for The Next Best Thing.